glenkleidon/DelphiTips/demo/wiki.md

 + _AResult2_ : Any type of supported datatype to be compared with AResul1
 + _AMessage_ : Message to display if failed (default shows a comparison of tested values)
 + _ASkipped_ : boolean, True to skip this test (default=false);

-### Private Methods
 #### Procedure CheckException(AException: Exception);
 Checks an exception to confirm if it was expected or not.
-NOte in simply runs, this method can be used in conjunction with _try except on e:exception do_ construct.
+Note in simply runs, this method can be used in conjunction with _try except on e:exception do_ construct.
- +_AException_: A Exception object descendant which will be tested against the expected exception for this test.
++ _AException_: A Exception object descendant which will be tested against the expected exception for this test.

+### Private Methods

 #### Function NotImplemented(AMessage: string=''):boolean;
-Checks if a Message is the Not implemented method +_AMessage_: \[optional\] A message to describe why the test is not implemented.
+Checks if a Message is the Not implemented method
++ _AMessage_: \[optional\] A message to describe why the test is not implemented.

 #### Function DontSkip:Boolean;
 Instructs the run to _NOT_ skip the next test even if the case is entirely skipped.